DJI RumorsDJI Rumors

 The two-tier structure (Lito 1 for beginners, Lito X1 for enthusiasts) mirrors DJI’s strategy with the Air/Mavic lines.
 By putting 360° obstacle avoidance and O5 into a sub-250g body, DJI is making the “no registration needed” weight class genuinely competitive with heavier drones.

-For current Mini 5 Pro owners, the question is whether the Lito X1’s upgrades justify buying at launch.
-Check our DJI Lito hub page for the latest updates as we approach the expected Q2 2026 announcement.
+For current Mini 5 Pro owners, the question is whether the Lito X1’s upgrades — and its much lower price — justify an upgrade.
+Check our DJI Lito hub page for the latest on availability and bundles.

-We’re tracking every development on the 2026 Product Tracker.
+We’re tracking every DJI release on the 2026 Product Tracker.

 FAQ